ztimmons/dsc-apis-section-intro-houston-ds-060319/README.md

 We start off the section by providing a conceptual introduction to various kinds of APIs and some of the reasons that businesses create them.

+### The Client Server Model

+We then look at the basic model of "clients" and "servers" to provide a framework for thinking about how your "client" retrieves information from an API "server".

 ### The Request/Response Cycle

 Next we look at the fundamental mechanism by which web based APIs are typically accessed - sending a HTTP request and then processing the response provided by the server.
 We also get a little experience of working with http requests using the Python `.get()` method within the Requests package.
 We also get some hands on experience retrieving information from NASA using [Open Notify](http://open-notify.org/).

 ### APIs and OAuth